Tell PETSc to ignore harmless system signals and let Python handle them

 7 Filtering graph edges

 First, lets explore the graph a bit.
-So we plot the umap with the graph connections on top.
+We plot the umap with the graph edges on top.
+The edges signify neighborhood between cells in the KNN-graph.

 finished: added to `.uns['neighbors']`